 Step 4 – Finish required hours of clinical training for North Dakota

 Graduating from an approved medical assistant program in North Dakota is critical, since you won’t be able to advance to the following step unless you have done so.
 It is also important to remember that clinical training must be finished before certification can be gone for.
+Clinical training is the most crucial part of your education and will set you up for the job in a real life setting.

 You will not be considered to be eligible to challenge any certification exams without having met this requirement.